 At September 30, 2016, the Authority had a line of credit established with Trustmark National Bank in the amount of \$600,000, to fund repairs to the Authority's Hurley wastewater treatment facility.
 The note is secured by a deed of trust on the facility; payable principal and interest quarterly, at an annual rate of 3.25%.
 The note is renewed quarterly at the discretion of the lender.
-As of September 30, 2017, the authority had drawn \$424,525 under this credit line.
 In June 2018, the Authority paid off the balance of the credit line.

-Note 8 - Notes Payable
+Note 9 - Notes Payable

 On November 13, 2012, the Authority secured financing for the purchase of a parcel of land north of Seaman Road in Jackson County from BancorpSouth Bank.
 The loan was in the amount of \$338,115 bearing interest at 4.95%, payable in monthly installments of \$3,590 through November, 2017.
-At September 30, 2017, the balance of the note was \$195,730 all due within one year.
+In November 2017, the Authority paid off the balance.
 Current year activity under the loan may be stated as follows:

-Beginning Ending Due Within Balance Additions Reductions Balance One Year \$ 228,104 \$ - \$ 32,374 \$ 195,730 \$ 195,730
+Beginning Ending Due Within

+Balance alance Additions Reductions Balance One Year

+\$ 195,730 \$ - \$ 195,730 \$ - \$ -